 Offer-level sales metrics measure the actual products sold in orders.
 They can help you understand what people buy when they click on an ad.
 You can see these metrics in the Report Editor.
 These metrics include the following:

-- Product revenue: The total amount of income from a product.
+- Product revenue: The total amount of revenue from a product.